garysweaver/stepford/README.md

 ##### Refs

-Check ActiveRecord circular dependencies where the foreign key for a belongs_to is not also a primary key of the model, or there is an ActiveRecord presence validation keeping an association from being null:
+Check ActiveRecord circular dependencies find circular chains of dependencies where foreign keys that are not primary keys of the models are all not nullable in the schema or not nullable because of ActiveRecord presence validation:

     bundle exec stepford circular

-Then it outputs the circular dependencies, e.g.:
+Example of output:

     The following non-nullable foreign keys used in ActiveRecord model associations are involved in circular dependencies: